Perhaps the real story behind the 19th c. success of Birmingham.

 In Centenary Square, Broad Street, Baskerville House was designed by T Cecil Howit, and built in 1939.

 Once a city administrative centre (once part of what was planned as 'the Civic Centre', in which Baskerville House was planned to be one of twin buildings)

 it is to be redeveloped as a hotel.
 Most notable is the full height entrance porch with a pair of Ionic columns surmounted by roof level semicircular arch, The sides of the building boast similar Ionic columns.

 3. The Rep

 "The Rep" - the Birmingham Repertory Company - was established in 1913 by Sir Barry Jackson,

-and until 1971 was housed in their Navigation Street theatre, adjacent to New Street Station.
+and until 1971 was housed in their Station Street theatre, adjacent to New Street Station.

 1971 saw the re-housing of The Rep in their Broad Street building, near to Baskerville House (above).